daliboris/hunspell/doc/quick-start-guide.rst

 Quick Start Guide
 =================

-Lets say that you want to build the latest version of the default spellchecker for Galician (language code: gl) from the Hunspell Spellcheckers Repository.
+Lets say that you want to build the latest version of the default spellchecker for Galician (language code: gl) from the repository.
 You simply need to follow these steps:

     1. `Grab our Github repository`_.
     2. Open the downloaded folder on a terminal.